bio-ontology-research-group/similarityonMGI/README.md

 This is based on similarity between gene-phenotypes on the MGI dataset.

-Gold standard containing ......

-x.dict

 Script to calculate resnik similarity:

-sim_gene-gene_mgi.groovy  (this script utilizes: phenomenet (phenomenet5-aug-18.owl) and gene-phenotypes (MGI.gene-phenotypes.4sim.txt) and disease-phenotypes (HPO.disease-phenotypes.txt)
+sim_gene-gene_mgi.groovy  (this script utilizes: phenomeNet (phenomenet5-aug-18.owl) and gene-phenotypes from two methods, e.g. text mined extracts (textmined_rank1.txt) and experimental findings from MGI (mgi.gene-pheno.4sim.txt)

+AUC claculation on the gold standard:

-get_auc_phenomNet.py would calculate the AUC on the gold standards.
+get_auc_phenomNet.py would calculate the AUC on gold standard

+Gold standard

+XX.dict

 steps to follow: